Getting your Maine property and casualty license is the first step toward becoming a P&C insurance agent in Maine.

 How long does it take to process a property and casualty insurance license application in Maine?

-This process typically takes one to three business days after the Maine Bureau of Insurance approves your license application.
+It will take up to one to three business days for you to become an insurance agent after the Maine Bureau of Insurance approves your license application.

 Can I get a temporary property and casualty insurance agent license in Maine?